 Shearwater’s multi-purpose vessels WG Tasman and WG Cook were utilised for the seismic survey at the field.
 The company’s Q-Seabed ocean bottom seismic (OBS) system was also used for the survey.

-The Frosk oil field will be developed with two new production wells, which will be tied back to the Alvheim floating, production, storage and offloading (FPSO) vessel located 25km southwest of the field, via the existing Boyla and Alvheim subsea infrastructure.
+The Frosk oil field is being developed with two new production wells, which are tied back to the Alvheim floating, production, storage and offloading (FPSO) vessel located 25km southwest of the field, via the existing Boyla and Alvheim subsea infrastructure.

 The Alvheim FPSO is a 252.16m-long vessel converted from the multi-purpose shuttle tanker, Odin.
 The vessel has a moulded breadth of 42m and moulded depth of 23.2m.
 The design capacity of oil and natural gas is 120,000 barrels per day (bpd) and 125 million metric cubic feet per day (MMcfd), respectively.
 The FPSO has a storage capacity of 560,000 barrels of oil.

-Aker BP’s alliances will significantly contribute to the development of the project.
-The Semi Alliance of Aker BP with Odfjell Drilling and Halliburton will be responsible for the drilling and completion of new wells at the field, while the Subsea Alliance comprising Aker BP, Subsea 7, and Aker Solutions will execute the subsea infrastructure development.
+Aker BP’s alliances significantly contributed to the development of the project.
+The Semi Alliance of Aker BP with Odfjell Drilling and Halliburton was responsible for the drilling and completion of new wells at the field, while the Subsea Alliance comprising Aker BP, Subsea 7 and Aker Solutions executed the subsea infrastructure development.